Why do bees swarm?

 Collecting a swarm:

 To collect a swarm you need to transfer the queen and as many of the bees as possible into your container.
 It is essential that the queen is included or the bees will just fly out and reform their cluster.
-The queen is normally located in the middle of the cluster so if you can get the majority of the bees into your box, you are very likely to have go her.
+The queen is normally located in the middle of the cluster so if you can get the majority of the bees into your box, the queen is very likely to be among them..

 A swarm that has clustered on a branch is usually the easiest to collect.